Azure/azure-powershell/src/StackHCI/docs/Register-AzStackHCI.md

 ```

 ### -EnableAzureArcServer
-EnableAzureArcServer needs to be specified $true in all the environments except AzureChinaCloud.
+EnableAzureArcServer needs to be specified $true.
-Specifying this parameter to $false in environments except AzureChinaCloud will terminate the registration cmdlet.
+Specifying this parameter to $false will terminate the registration cmdlet.

 ```yaml
 Type: System.Management.Automation.SwitchParameter